D4ttatraya/d4ttatraya.github.io/_posts/2020-04-18-Video-Technology-for-Streaming-Videos.md

 - Reducing delivery network and infrastructure costs
 - And many more

+Ever wondered how OTT apps like Netflix, Amazon Prime Video, Apple TV+ works so smoothly?
+This is the technology they are using behind the curtains!

 Will explore more about every technology and protocol mentioned here, stay tuned at [Video Technology Posts](http://d4ttatraya.me/video-tech/).